zowe/docs-site/docs/user-guide/systemrequirements-zos.md

   **Tips:**

+  - For production use of Zowe, see [Configuring z/OSMF](systemrequirements-zosmf.md).
   - For non-production use of Zowe (such as development, proof-of-concept, demo), you can customize the configuration of z/OSMF to create what is known as "z/OS MF Lite" that simplifies the setup of z/OSMF.
 As z/OS MF Lite only supports selected REST services (JES, DataSet/File, TSO and Workflow), you will observe considerable improvements in startup time as well as a reduction in the efforts involved in setting up z/OSMF.
 For information about how to set up z/OSMF Lite, see [Configuring z/OSMF Lite (non-production environment)](systemrequirements-zosmf-lite.md).
-  - For production use of Zowe, see [Configuring z/OSMF](systemrequirements-zosmf.md).

-## Zowe Containers requirements

-Zowe (server) containers are available for download as an alternative to running Zowe servers on z/OS through the Zowe convenience and SMP/E builds.
-Check [Zowe Containers Prerequisites](./k8s-prereqs.md) page for more details.